IsakNordg/DD2421-Machine-Learning/Programming Challenge Isak/README.md

 - Go back to the Workspace and enter "classify" in the Command Window

 Now, the model classification of the new data can be found in "output.txt"

+The data cleaning was done manually in Excel